fbpx

 Performing Fall Risk Assessments

 One of the first steps in the right direction that nursing homes can take to minimize the chances of their residents suffering falls is to perform a fall risk assessment on residents as soon as they move in.
-The Centers for Disease Control and Prevention (CDC) has published a brochure outlining the steps in performing this test.
 The first one is for the nursing home to inquire whether the resident has fallen previously and, if so, to ask follow-up questions about that incident, such as:

 • How often a fall has occurred